Probing Three-Dimensional Magnetic Fields: IV -- Synchrotron Polarization Derivative and Vision Transformer: Results

 \subsection{Uncertainty of the ViT-estimated 3D magnetic fields}

 Fig.~\ref{fig:sigma} shows the absolute differences between the ViT-estimated and the actual 3D magnetic field parameters, denoted as $\sigma_\psi$, $\sigma_\gamma$, and $\sigma_{M_A}$.
+As SPD at high-frequency samples deeper along the LOS, Fig.~\ref{fig:sigma} effectively shows how $\sigma_\psi$, $\sigma_\gamma$, and $\sigma_{M_A}$ change along the LOS.
 In the sub-Alfv\'enic case ($M_A=0.26$), the median values of $\sigma_\psi$ and $\sigma_\gamma$ predominantly range from 0 to 5$^\circ$ and 0 to 10$^\circ$, respectively, across various frequencies.
 This reflects a close alignment between the ViT estimates and the actual measurements under sub-Alfv\'enic conditions.
 The median $\sigma_{M_A}$ is 0.05 - 0.1.
 As $M_A$ increases to 1.21 in a super-Alfv\'enic condition, $\sigma_\psi$ and $\sigma_\gamma$ expand to ranges of 0 to 20$^\circ$ and 0 to 15$^\circ$, respectively.
 Despite the broader distribution of $\sigma_{M_A}$ under these conditions, its median value remains consistent at around 0.1.
 This indicates that the ViT model, compared to earlier CNN models utilized for tracing 3D magnetic fields via synchrotron emission and spectroscopic observations \citep{2024MNRAS.52711240H,2024arXiv240407806H}, is better in estimating $M_A$.